ashwwwin/furi/README.md

 Furikake is an easy to use, local CLI & API for MCP management.

-Currently supporting MCP's built with Typescript/Javascript with support to run hundreds of MCP's in parallel, with logs, process management and more.
+Supports MCP's built with Typescript/Javascript; Run MCP's in parallel, with logs, process management, http api routes and more.

 ## Installation (macOS/Linux)